 Philip Hobaugh was born in 1763 and enlisted in the Pennsylvania Militia for service in the Revolution.
 He fought at Guilford and Eutaw Springs and was mustered out at Fort Pitt in November 1783.
 He is listed in the DAR records.
 By 1804, he and his wife Christine Huveum and children Molly, Michael, Elizabeth, Susannah, and Peter were living in Ohio.
 The Hobaughs were among the early settlers to Fall Creek Township.
 Son Peter served on a jury in 1825, and the family is listed on the 1830 census.
 Philip Hobaugh died in August 1836.

 William Wall was born in 1758 in Virginia and served in Taylor's Virginia Regiment.
 William's military service is documented in the DAR Index of Patriots.
 William's wife was Nancy Elkins and their two known children were John and Martha Ellen.
 John Wall would later own real estate in the Pendleton area, and a stone pillar marks the family plot at Old Falls Cemetery.
-Both Philip Hobaugh and William Wall are thought to be buried in or near their respective family's plot in the oldest section of Grovelawn pictured above.
+Both Philip Hobaugh and William Wall are thought to be buried in or near their respective family's plot in the oldest section of Grovelawn pictured left.

 Nathaniel Richmond is the patriarch of a family with several descendents of that name.
 Nathaniel has a DAR commemorative plaque and stone, placed by descendents, under the flag in the military section in the west half of Grovelawn.
 Nathaniel was born in Middleborough, Massachusetts, in July of 1763.
 He was a member of that state's 2nd Regiment and saw action at the battles of Valentine Hill and White Plains.
 His discharge was signed by George Washington, and he is listed in the DAR Index of Patriots.
 Nathaniel married Susannah Lombard in 1783.
 When Indiana first opened for settlement, he and his family moved in.
 He is first recorded in Dearborn County in 1818 and then in Fayette County in 1821.
 Sometime in the early 1820s, Nathaniel found his way to Pendleton and decided to stay there with his family.
 Several of his children are listed in the records of Fall Creek Township.
 Nathaniel died in September of 1829; his widow was still a resident a decade later.